UK election blow for Labour as Conservatives make gains

 Ballots were cast across England, Scotland and Wales on Super Thursday in the largest test of political opinion outside a general election.

-Votes in some 46 of the 73 constituency seats in Scotland will be counted from about 9am, with the first results expected from noon.
+Counting of votes in some 46 of the 73 constituency seats in Scotland began at 9am, with the first results expected from noon.

 It is anticipated all 46 should be declared by Friday evening.